 - If you weigh over 200lbs – If you are heavier in weight, then you will find that a firmer mattress (7-9 rating) will give you the proper support to keep your spine aligned.
 An innerspring model with a cushioning layer of foam will help you sleep more soundly without sinking in too far.

 If you suffer with physical health issues, such as arthritis or fibromyalgia, keeping your spine aligned is essential to prevent tension and pain.
 Speak with a healthcare professional and ask them to help you choose a mattress that supports your health needs.
+An orthopedic mattress might be just what you need.

 How does your sleep style affect your mattress choice?